MatthewErvinChasco/SU-Generator/README.md

-# Generate Special Unitary and Orthogonal Matrices and Break Symmetry using the Higgs Mechanism
+# Generate Special Unitary Matrices and Break Symmetry using the Higgs Mechanism

 # Files
 SU_Generator.mlx: